Book With ConfidenceOur Safe Travel Policy

 Yes, it really says that

-But leaving my car and setting out on foot, I soon realised that Stratonikeia is simply magnificent.
+It quickly became clear that Stratonikeia is simply magnificent.
 No, wait, it's not that simple: Stratonikeia is complicatedly magnificent!

 Ancient architectural sculpture, a 19th century cottage and a lot of vegetation...